 Native Earth Performing Arts is Canada’s oldest professional Indigenous theatre company.

 The 1986 premiere of Tomson Highway’s The Rez Sisters went on to become the first North American, Indigenous written and performed production at the Edinburgh International Theatre Festival in 1989.
 1986 was also the year the company began full-time operation with Artistic Director Tomson Highway and General Manager Elaine Bomberry.

 Native Earth continued its growth and success into the mid-nineties with the award winning productions of Coyote City, Dry Lips Oughta Move to Kapuskasing, Only Drunks and Children Tell the Truth, and Sixty Below.
-Native Earth has received nine Dora Mavor Moore Awards and twenty-nine Dora Mavor Moore Award nominations, two Floyd S. Chalmers Canadian Play Awards and the 1997 James Buller Award for Aboriginal Theatre Excellence.
+Native Earth has received nine Dora Mavor Moore Awards and twenty-seven Dora Mavor Moore Award nominations, two Floyd S. Chalmers Canadian Play Awards and the 1997 James Buller Award for Aboriginal Theatre Excellence.
 The emergence of many Indigenous playwrights in Canada and the development of many new plays and dance pieces continues to be facilitated through the annual festival Weesageechak Begins To Dance.

 For the first time in our history NEPA is managing and operating our own vibrant venue: Aki Studio.
 The 120 seat black box theatre is situated in Daniels Spectrum, the revitalized arts and cultural centre in Regent Park.
 Aki Studio has been host to many Indigenous, multicultural, and independent theatre companies including fu-Gen, Cahoots, Obsidian, Acting Up Stage, Paper Canoe, and Agokwe Collective.
 We look forward to the Aki Studio becoming a national and international Indigenous performance venue.